 We've helped clients cut customer service costs in half by putting answers to customers' most common problems on the front page of their website.
 The reduced call volume alone led to more efficient operations, and it delighted customers to get their problems solved.

 Comfort drives habits.
 Think of your favorite golf driver, tool, or pair of shoes.
-They deliver reliable results time again without you having to think about it.
+They deliver reliable results time and again without you having to think about it.
 Users and customers want your product to be their favorite pair of shoes.
 They want to feel confident they'll get the results they need every time they use it, and they want to feel comfortable in the process.

 If your product remains functional and usable, then it's stuck.
 You're not helping add value to your customers' efforts to get the job done.
 Product-led growth requires that you provide a baseline level of comfort to users while innovating to deliver delightful and meaningful experiences.

 The Holy Grail for any product or service is a loyal customer.
-That’s what we’re all striving to cultivate.
-In product-led growth, you’re not looking to sell the product to a customer and move on.
-The ultimate goal is product usage and the best way to encourage usage is - wait for it - user experience.
+That's what we're all striving to cultivate.
+In product-led growth, you're not looking to sell the product to a customer and move on.
+The ultimate goal is product usage, and the best way to encourage usage is, wait for it, user experience.

 The key to loyalty is love.
 Users need to love your product and rave about it to others.
 They need to feel it's an essential part of their lives.
 In short, they need to feel you know what they need before they even know it.